-- ensure that relevant records and information are available for external specialists to use; - liaise with the external specialists and make sure their advice and support is made available to all concerned (including parents, and pupil if appropriate).
-Use form E. - work together with the specialist agent/s to decide on a new IEP to include targets and teaching strategies. - ensure a review date is set, which must be every term.
+- ensure that relevant records and information are available for external specialists to use; - liaise with the external specialists and make sure their advice and support is made available to all concerned (including parents, and pupil if appropriate). - work together with the specialist agent/s to decide on a new SEN Support Plan to include smart outcomes. - ensure a review date is set, which must be every term.

-The third stage is STATEMENTED PROVISION/EDUCATION, HEALTH & CARE PLAN
+The third stage is EDUCATION & HEALTH CARE PLAN

-Only a very few children will find Action Plus sufficiently ineffective to meet their learning difficulties.
-However, if this is the case it may be necessary, in consultation with the parents and any external agencies already involved, to consider whether a statutory multidisciplinary assessment may be appropriate.
-All parents may make a request to the LEA for a statutory assessment.
+Only a very few children will find SEN SUPPORT sufficiently ineffective to meet their learning difficulties.
+However, if this is the case it may be necessary, in consultation with the parents and any external agencies already involved, to consider whether a statutory multi-disciplinary assessment may be appropriate.
+All parents/schools may make a request to the LEA for a statutory assessment.

-Schools and relevant nursery education providers have a statutory right to ask the LEA to conduct a statutory assessment or re-assessment of a child's educational needs (Education
+Schools and relevant nursery education providers have a statutory right to ask the LEA to conduct a statutory assessment or re-assessment of a child's educational needs (Education Act 1996).

-Act 1996).
 In this context 'Schools' include all independent schools and all early education settings, which are in receipt of government funding to provide Early Years education.